code-423n4/2023-01-blockswap-fv/README.md

 This `README.md` contains a set of checklists for our contest collaboration.

-Your contest will use two repos:
-- **a _contest_ repo** (this one), which is used for scoping your contest and for providing information to contestants (wardens)
+This repo and README is used for scoping your contest and for providing information to contestants (wardens)
-- **a _findings_ repo**, where issues are submitted (shared with you after the contest)

-Ultimately, when we launch the contest, this contest repo will be made public and will contain the smart contracts to be reviewed and all the information needed for contest participants.
-The findings repo will be made public after the contest report is published and your team has mitigated the identified issues.
+When we launch the contest, this contest repo will be made public and will contain all the information needed for contest participants.

 Some of the checklists in this doc are for **C4 (🐺)** and some of them are for **you as the contest sponsor (⭐️)**.